digital-raven/daybook/docs/man/daybook-report.1.rst

 EXAMPLES
 ========
-Here are some simple example report functions, but remember that the report function is stock python3.
+Here is a simple report example, but remember that the report function is stock python3.
 Anything you can do in python3 you can do here.
 Your reports may be as simple, or complex, as you wish.
+The only hard and fast rules are the presence of ``help`` and ``description`` strings and a ``report`` function that accepts a ledger and budget reference.

 ::